Recursive perturbation approach to time-convolutionless master equations: Explicit construction of generalized Lindblad generators for arbitrary open systems: Canonical representation of the Time-Local Generator

+However, it is clear that the choice of the operator set influences the form of the Hamiltonian contribution.
 Inspired by scattering theory, where the transition operator is taken to be traceless, or in a different manner by minimal dissipation principle (see discussion above), we impose the further constraint of traceless Lindblad operators.
 This is achieved by applying the transformation

 where $\braket{V_{i}}_{1/d}$ referes to the average over the maximally mixed state $\mathbb{1}/d $.
 This transformation, together with the invariance transformations in eqs.~(\ref{eq:inv1}, \ref{eq:inv2}), leads to the following structure for the generator: